samrat12x/ps1648/README.md

 - run the command "npm run dev "

 steps to run backend server
--cd to backend directory
+- cd to backend directory
--"pip install -r /requirements.txt  "   // this download all python modules mentioned in requirement.txt file -activate the virtual environment  using the command " venv\Scripts\activate" -run the command "python app.py"
+- "pip install -r /requirements.txt  "   // this download all python modules mentioned in requirement.txt file
+- activate the virtual environment  using the command " venv\Scripts\activate"
+- run the command "python app.py"